MapStory/mapstory-community/README.md

 ##### Long Term and Ideas

-These two are more buckets to make sure everything is recorded.
 Long term should be at least somewhat fleshed out.
 Ideas can just be place holders to remind to fill out the requirements.
 Long term should also ideally be at least in a funding pitch - the idea to secure funding for it relatively soon.

 ##### Completed